Our clergy, staff, and elected leadership bring a variety of gifts to further the viability and vitality of our parish.

 Eric graduated from the University of Notre Dame with degrees in Political Science & Accounting.
 After brief stints in Public Affairs, Public Accounting, and Church Ministry, he landed on the North Shore of Massachusetts in the fall of 2001 and completed his Master of Divinity in 2005 at Gordon-Conwell Theological Seminary.
 In 2008 he completed a post-graduate Certificate in Anglican Leadership from the Episcopal Divinity School.
 Eric was ordained to the diaconate in June of 2008 and was ordained to the priesthood in the Episcopal Diocese of Massachusetts on January 10, 2009.
 He began serving at St. Chrysostom’s in October of 2010.

 Eric’s current ministry includes traditional pastoral responsibilities, as well as a Diocesan partnership with the Episcopal Boston Chinese Ministry (EBCM) and service in the broader community.
-In partnership with EBCM, St. C’s houses an after school program and a community service center for Asian immigrant families.
+In partnership with EBCM, St. C’s houses an after school program for Asian immigrant families.
 In the broader community, Eric served as Chairperson for the Quincy Mayor’s Prayer Breakfast from 2012-2015.
 He currently serves as President of Quincy’s InterChurch Council, an ecumenical collaborative of local Christian communities.
-Eric also provides weekly chaplaincy services at the Phoenix House, a residential facility offering intensive detoxification and stabilization services for men and women struggling with addiction.
+Eric also provides weekly chaplaincy services for adults struggling with alcohol or drugs at Gavin Quincy.
+This 64-bed healthcare facility focuses on stabilizing individuals, enhancing their motivation to change, and linking them to continued treatment and collateral services.

 In The Episcopal Diocese of MA, Eric served on the Board of Episcopal City Mission from 2011-2013 and he was a member of the Bishop Discernment Committee in 2013.
 He has been serving on the Diocesan Commission on Ministry since the fall of 2015.
 Eric and his wife Kendyll live in Quincy and have been married for eleven years.
 They have one daughter, Penelope, who was born in January of 2017.